Sanket-g-75/P09-Fraud-Detection/README.md

 # P09-Fraud-Detection

 ## Problem Statement :
-Built a Model Predicting Fradulent Transactions for a Financial Company
+Built a Model Predicting Fraudulent Transactions for a Financial Company
 ## Project Steps
 ### EDA
-Explored multiple columns of the dataset which uncovered multiple insights regarding the Fradulent Transactions
+Explored multiple columns of the dataset which uncovered multiple insights regarding the Fraudulent Transactions
 ### Data Preprocessing
-Preprocessed the Data so as to work with Model.
-Scaled all the values, encoded all the categorical variables and so on
+Preprocessed the Data so as to work with the Model.
+Scaled all the values, encoded all the categorical variables, and so on
 ### Model
-Built a Random Forest Classifier
+Built a Random Forest Classifier with 100 estimators and max depth of 5
 #### Oversampling the Data
-After analysing the Data, found out that one of the class was imbalanced so used a Oversampling Library SMOTEENN for Data Augmentation
+After analyzing the Data, found out that one of the classes was imbalanced so used an Oversampling Library SMOTEENN for Data Augmentation